ezrc2/connect-four/README.md

 # connect-four
-Single player Connect Four game using Minimax and Alpha-beta pruning.
+Connect Four AI using Minimax and Alpha-beta pruning.

 ### Requirements
 ```